shafr/shafr.github.io/_audio_books/jack_reacher/003-tripwire.md

 > The whole point of drifting was happy passive acceptance of no alternatives.
 Having alternatives ruined it.

->  He was a meticulous man, attentive to tiny detail as much in his ethics as in his professional speciality.
+>  He was a meticulous man, attentive to tiny detail as much in his ethics as in his professional specialty.